 Alcohol inks really flow on non-porous surfaces, even more so than watercolors!
 There is very limited control or ability to manipulate them, at least so far for me.
-But that is the joy for me!
+But that is the joy for me.
+(Below: How to order prints of these paintings.
+So read on or scroll.)

 I have played on Yupo paper, mineral paper, and (the back side) of Kirkland brand inkjet photo paper: The inks flow somewhat differently — but not much — on each of them.